timescale/promscale_extension/docs/sql-api.md

 function tag_op_regexp_not_matches **ps_tag.tag_op_regexp_not_matches**(_tag_key text, _value text)
 ```
 ### ps_trace.delete_all_traces
-WARNING: this function deletes all spans and related tracing data in the system and restores it to a "just installed" state.
+WARNING: this function deletes all spans and related tracing data in the system and restores
+it to a "just installed" state.
 ```
 function void **ps_trace.delete_all_traces**()
 ```
 ### ps_trace.downstream_spans
+For a given trace_id and span_id this function returns a set that consists of the all spans starting
+from the specified span and down to the leaves of the trace.
+Each span is annotated with parent_span_id,
+a distance from the specified span (the span itself has the distance of 0) and a path from the specified span
+towards the root.
+Optional third argument allows to limit the span tree traversal to a certain distance from
+the specified span_id.
 ```
 function TABLE(trace_id trace_id, parent_span_id bigint, span_id bigint, dist integer, path bigint[]) **ps_trace.downstream_spans**(_trace_id trace_id, _span_id bigint, _max_dist integer DEFAULT NULL::integer)
 ```
 ### ps_trace.event_tag_type
+This function returns tag_type with the event tag bit.
 ```
 function tag_type **ps_trace.event_tag_type**()
 ```
 ### ps_trace.get_tag_map
+For a given jsonb object cosisting of key-value pairs, representing tags and their values,
+this funciton returns a jsonb object of corresponding ids -- the primary keys in
+_ps_trace.tag_key and _ps_trace.tag tables.
 ```
 function tag_map **ps_trace.get_tag_map**(_tags jsonb)
 ```